 Land* and Environmental Law

-Land Law is core discipline in the common law, with a number of elective and postgraduate courses offered in the area.
-In Environmental Law we have one of the world’s largest programmes, with a number of courses offered at the undergraduate and postgraduate level.
+Land Law is a core discipline in the common law, with a number of elective and postgraduate courses offered in the area.

-The faculty is also home to the New Zealand Centre for Environmental Law (NZCEL) which includes membership from the Faculty of Law and the School of Planning and Architecture, as well as academics from the University of Canterbury and the University of Waikato.
+The Law School is also home to the New Zealand Centre for Environmental Law, which includes members from the Law School and the School of Planning and Architecture, as well as academics from other New Zealand and overseas Universities.

 Constitutional, Administrative and Other Public* Law